 Green Art Park: Sustainable Community Transformation

-Alwun House Foundation is developing a visionary sustainable Green Art Park (GAP).
-Designed to provide lush landscaped space for neighborhood and community gatherings, serving thousands of visitors, hundreds of artists and musicians in Garfield neighborhood’s 6,000 residents and the Downtown Phoenix Art district.
-The Green Art Park will also provide a green desert shaded park, outdoor sculpture, community garden and additional parking
+Building on this revitalization momentum, Alwun House Foundation will finally develop its visionary, sustainable Green Art Park (GAP) project.
+Specifically designed to provide lush landscaped space for neighborhood and community gatherings, serving thousands of visitors, hundreds of artists and musicians in Garfield neighborhood of 6,000 residents, and Downtown Phoenix Art districts creatives.
+The Green Art Park will provide a green desert shaded park, outdoor sculpture, community garden and additional parking.

 A simply pledge to buy one brick, a $100 brick (installments available), with your name etched on it, leaves a legacy showing support for your trailblazing art house.
 You can be original, consider memorializing one you love; a parent, artist, or pet.
 Start with a $100 brick on the Garden Path.
 Pledges may be upgraded over this two year capital campaign with such “signature” options as $500 leaf, $1,000 tree memorial.
 We’re open to in-kind contributions; make us a proposal – this park will be your sandbox too.
 Your investment in this sustainable expansion project, adds to your legacy as well.